Liverpool Aviation Services (LAS) offers the following information for Aircraft Operators and Brokers.

 Category 7: flights for aerial work;

-Category 10: flights with aircraft with a MTOW of less than 45,500kg for the carriage of own staff and non-fare-paying passengers or goods as an aid to the conduct of company business where:
+Category 10: flights with aircraft with MTOW of less than 45,500 Kg, owned by a company for the carriage of own staff and non-fare-paying passengers and goods as an aid to the conduct of company business.

 Demarcated Area(s) and Critical Part (DA’s and CP).